 In collaboration with Ministry of Health and World Health Organisation (WHO), the government has conducted Promoting Services for PwDs Project between 2010 and 2014 with an aim to develop community-based care model and related support services for persons with mental health problems and intellectual disabilities.
 The project also had the goal of setting quality standards for the care services.
 Under the Project, a model of community-based care services has been developed, the number of group Hope Housing Units have also been established.
 Additionally, temporary guesthouse units and home care support services were introduced.
 Last but not the least, quality standards for care services were developed.
 Guidelines for Community Mental Health Centres was also prepared and disseminated under the scope of this project for the use of care personnel.
 Its follow up project, the Social Inclusion of Persons with Mental Disabilities Project, on the other hand, aim to expand the implementation of newly built community-based living at the national level.
 The project also includes training of the related work force.
 No further information available online.

-On work, the Disability Law (Art 14) prohibits employment discrimination on grounds of disability, requires employers to make reasonable accommodations for the employment of PwDs and provides for specially-designated state-supported sheltered workshops.
+On work, the Law No. 5378 (Art 14) prohibits employment discrimination on grounds of disability, requires employers to make reasonable accommodations for the employment of PwDs and provides for specially-designated state-supported sheltered workshops.
 The Labour Law (Art 30) mandates a 3 per cent disability quota for the public sector and private employers of over 50 persons, although the quota is not applicable to the majority of Turkish enterprises, which are small and medium enterprises employing under 50 employees.
 Employers are exempted from social security contributions for employees with disabilities up to the 3 per cent quota and from 50 per cent of contributions for employees exceeding the 3 per cent requirement (LL, Art 30).
 The Directorate General of Services for PwDs and the Elderly (EYHGM) coordinates service delivery across institutions while employment support is provided by employment agency İŞKUR.

 Turkey’s National Employment Strategy 2014-23 highlights and sets objectives to address limitations in current employment policy implementation.
 These include improving the implementation of quotas, as employers have been reported to engage in pseudo-hiring of PWD wherein PWD are registered in employment but not required to work.
 Other issues affecting PWD’s access to employment and skills include inaccessible and insufficient physical infrastructure in workplaces and discriminatory practices in hiring, working conditions, wages and access to social benefits, as well as provision of reasonable accommodation by employer.
 Women with disabilities are affected by intersecting gender discrimination